 Most chefs prefer to use carbon steel cookware as it is far more durable and affordable compared to cast-iron cookware.
-Cast iron cookware also takes longer to heat up which isn’t ideal in the fast-paced cooking environment of commercial kitchens.
+Cast iron cookware cooking surface also takes longer to heat up which isn’t ideal in the fast-paced cooking environment of commercial kitchens.

 Carbon steel cookware is also lighter and easier to use, making it a preferred choice over its heavy-cast iron pot counterparts.